Siguza/cl0ver/docs/index.md

 - Get decrypted kernels and hardcode stuff
 - Dump the kernel at runtime

 Hardcoding stuff is ugly and there are hardly any decryption keys available for 64-bit devices (although nice work on that iPhone6,1, [@xerub](https://twitter.com/xerub)), therefore the former doesn't seem like such a viable option.
-Without finding another exploit that allows us to dump the kernel, and without and friends ~~willing~~ capable of providing us with dumped/decrypted kernels, what can we do?
+Without finding another exploit that allows us to dump the kernel, and without any friends ~~willing~~ capable of providing us with dumped/decrypted kernels, what can we do?
 Well, we can corrupt a string. ;)

 Let's assume for a moment that we can get the kernel to still treat our corrupted string as an instance of `OSString` - then we merely need to change its buffer pointer to wherever we choose, and we can read back arbitrary kernel memory by calling `IORegistryEntryGetProperty` on that property.
 We're gonna be restricted by the maximum MIG message size so we'll have to do it in chunks, but we can effectively dump the entire kernel this way!